Take Your Nursing Practice to the Next Level with Webster

 - Over 80% of employers have a strong preference for nurses with a BSN (American Association of Colleges of Nursing)

 - Better patient outcomes are associated with higher proportions of BSN-educated nurses (Medical Care, The Lancet, etc.)

-The bachelor of science in nursing (RN-BSN) completion program is designed for the registered nurse who wants to take their nursing practice to the next level.
-The program helps the registered nurse develop the theoretical knowledge and real-world skills they need to meet the growing demands of the nursing profession and to develop analytical and communication skills for professional excellence.
+The Bachelor of Science in Nursing (RN-BSN) completion program is designed for the registered nurse who wants to take nursing practice to the next level.
+The program helps the registered nurse develop the theoretical knowledge and real-world skills needed to meet the growing demands of the nursing profession and to develop analytical and communication skills for professional excellence.

 Part-time RN to BSN Tuition Rate: $350 per credit hour*

 Webster's RN-BSN completion curriculum focuses on holistic health promotion for the individual student, the profession, the individual client, groups and the population.
 The faculty represents a variety of health care backgrounds, ensuring each student's exposure to diverse perspectives.
 Webster University places a strong emphasis on the nurse's personal development, the needs and future of the profession and the broad, accountable nursing role that is needed and expected by today's health care consumer.